idirlab/graphnarrator/README.md

-# Graph Describer
+# Graph Narrator

-This repository is about the idir project -- graphnarrattor.
-What it does is to generate descriptions for a subgraph in knowledge graph.
+This repository is about the project -- graphnarrattor.
+It is the implementation of our paper Natural Language Generation from Large-Scale Open-Domain
-Now it is on the first stage, patterns to describe an edge in knowledge graph.
-The knowledge graph we use is wikidata and freebase.
+Knowledge Graphs which is submitted to ACL 2023.
+Graphnarrator aims at automatically generating natural language descriptions for a subgraph in knowledge graph.
+The training corpus we use is Wikipedia article, and the knowledge graph we use is processed Freebase that removed reverse triples and mediator nodes.

 ## Raw data path